RedHatGov/openshift-compliance/README.md

 $ python master_sctm_parser.py master_sctm.xlsx
 ```

+**Spreadsheet warnings**:
+* Do not edit this spreadsheet with LibreOffice Calc.
+It will break the spreadhseet and make it unparseable by ```openpyxl```.
+* The spreadsheet is filtered by FISMA High controls.
+If you change the filters the resultant .rst file will be different, too.

 Once you have made changes to your docs, commit your changes.
-You can build
-the docs to view locally.
+You can build the docs to view locally.

-**Warning**: Do not edit this spreadsheet with LibreOffice calc.
-It will break the spreadhseet and make it unparseable by ```openpyxl```.

 ```
 $ git add -A